Asian Cricket Council (ACC)

 Permanent Members

-The permanent members of the ACC are test-playing nations as follows:
+The full members of the ACC are test-playing nations as follows:

 - Pakistan